akshaydk/coding-challenge/README.md

 - ### Docker
   - For the sake of assignment I didn't want to get into the containarizing the application.
 Ideally, I would be inclined to containarize any application that goes to production.

+- ### Specs
+  - I was able to get `app.controller.spec.ts` to run successfuly with three unit tests.
+I need more time to understand the NestJS framework in-depth to be able to handle all the injections properly within my specs.
+Currently, none of the business logic written here is tested.
+Nevertheless, with more time in hand I can figure it out.

 ## Fututre Work
 - Add tests